-In the course of his studies and various international festivals and similar occasions he attended personal lessons by Claus-Steffen Mahnkopf, Pierluigi Billone, Steven Takasugi, Brian Ferneyhough, Mark Andre, Hans Tuschku, Hector Para, Francesco Felidei, Klaus Lang, Nomi Epstein and Milica Djordjevic
+In the course of his studies and various international festivals and similar occasions he attended personal lessons by Claus-Steffen Mahnkopf, Pierluigi Billone, Steven Takasugi, Brian Ferneyhough, Mark Andre, Hans Tuschku, Hector Parra, Francesco Felidei, Klaus Lang, Nomi Epstein and Milica Djordjevic

 Hang Su was a working fellow of the Culture Foundation of the Free State of Saxony 2017 and has a residency as a composer in Wiepersdorf Germany in 2018.
 Recently he also received the scholarship for the artist residency in Ahrenshoop Germany for 2019.